-The Cornell Scale for Depression in Dementia or CSDD is a recommended assessment tool for those who suspect their senior with dementia or Alzheimer’s disease may be suffering from depression as well.
+The Cornell Scale for Depression in Dementia or CSDD is a recommended depression screening tool for individuals with cognitive impairment who may be suffering from depression as well.

 Created by Charles A. Shamoian, Robert C. Young, Robert C. Abrams, and George S. Alexopoulos in 1988, the test is called the Cornell Scale due to the researchers’ time at Cornell University’s Cornell Institute of Geriatric Psychiatry.

-We must be clear that the Cornell Scale is for mental health screening purposes only.
+We must be clear that the Cornell Scale is a tool meant for screening for depression in individuals with dementia only.
 It’s not a diagnostic test.

 Even if a senior’s CSDD scores are high (we’ll talk more about Cornell Scale scoring later in this article), that doesn’t positively mean they’re depressed.

 Rather, the Cornell Score can indicate that a dementia patient may be depressed.

 As you may imagine, measuring the severity of depression in dementia patients is more difficult than in the general population.
 It often requires a thorough assessment of both cognitive and psychological functioning, as well as an evaluation of medical history.

 The presence of dementia can often obscure or mask underlying depression, making it more difficult to diagnose and treat.

 As we touched on in the intro, the CSDD test is administered through clinician interviews with the senior.
 Since the senior’s responses are directly their own, their answers can be a rare glimpse into their mental state.

 Based on the total score derived from the answers that the senior dementia patient gives, you and your fellow siblings or other members of your family may decide to meet and discuss the next steps for the senior’s mental health care.